Moyijo99/Website-performance-analysis-/README.md

 - Engagement rate: The proportion of sessions that were engaged
 - Event count: Total number of events during the period

 I included the csv file incase you want to recreate the analysis and perform your own additional analysis on it.
-For a comprehensive explanation of each line of code please visit the [medium https://medium.com/@moyeedjo/website-performance-analysis-using-python-e61b3ddc5696] article for this project
+For a comprehensive explanation of each line of code please visit the medium article for this project: https://medium.com/@moyeedjo/website-performance-analysis-using-python-e61b3ddc5696
 Thank You!